coding-in-the-wild/just-login-core/README.md

 just-login-core
 ===============

-This module handles the authentication at the database level for the just login suite.
+This module handles the authentication at the database level for other just login modules.

 - [Information](#information)
 - [Install](#install)